Skip to main content

 4. Always make yourself visible to others.
 Adults should always be carrying flashlights throughout the walk, and every trick-or-treater should be wearing some type of reflective clothing/tape and blinking safety light on their costume(s).
 In addition to helping make children more visible to traffic, it also helps to ensure a youngster does not become lost.
 (All-dark/black costumes should never be worn.)

 5. The more the merrier!
-Trick-or-treating and traveling in groups with multiple adults and children helps to increase your visibility and keep children safe from other potential dangers that are present on Halloween.
+Trick-or-treating and traveling in groups with multiple adults and children help to increase your visibility and keep children safe from other potential dangers that are present on Halloween.

 6. Never just wing it!
 Have a trick-or-treating route pre-planned and agreed on by all members of your group.
 Breaking away from your route or walking through unfamiliar areas increases the chances that an accident might occur.